raspy135/Qun-mk2/README.md

 8 | Effect Feedback

 #### Effector tips
 - The Delay speed can be set very short.
-Very short delay can be used to create an interesting simulation of flute or violin.
-Mono Delay will work better for the use delay as a resonator.
+Create an interesting simulation of flute or violin by using a very short delay.
+Mono Delay will work better for the use of delay as a resonator.
-- You can widen stereo image by short delay.
+- You can widen the stereo image by using a short delay.
-  - Effector Type : Delay
+  - Effector Type: Delay
-  - Speed : Around 30
+  - Speed: Around 30
-  - Depth : Around 30
+  - Depth: Around 30
-  - Feedback : 0
+  - Feedback: 0
 - Digital delay is BPM synchronized.
 It also can be used as beat repeat by setting 100% of feedback, and 100% of depth.

 ### PRM:ENV1/2
 The synth has four Envelope generators.
 ENV1 and ENV2 are both independently and fully configurable.
-ENV3 and ENV4 shares the parameter.
-ENV3 / ENV4 is connected to FM operators when it's configured (FM ENV3 CONN).
+ENV3 and ENV4 share parameters.
+ENV3 / ENV4 is connected to FM operators when it's configured via FM ENV3 CONN.

 ![diagram_eg](manual_images/env12.png)

 Button | Description
 ------------ | -------------
-1 | ENV 1 Attack
+1 | ENV1 Attack
-2 | ENV 1 Decay
+2 | ENV1 Decay
-3 | ENV 1 Sustain
+3 | ENV1 Sustain
-4 | ENV 1 Release
+4 | ENV1 Release
 5 | ENV2 Attack
 6 | ENV2 Decay
 7 | ENV2 Sustain